SeanLynch1/Procedural-Generation/README.md

 The xSize is the width of the vertices grid and the zSize is the height.
 This section of code was implemented by following Brackey's procedural terrain video referenced in the references section below.

-Multiple tiles can be formed in multiple loops in the shape of a circle using the formula for the circuference of a circle along with sin and cos functions to calculate the individual placement for each tile in each circle loop that is created.
-Each tile then generates a random height and instantiates a randomised block starting at 0 and recursively repeating reaching the max height.
+Multiple tiles can be formed in multiple loops in the shape of a circle using the formula for the circumference of a circle along with sin and cos functions to calculate the individual placement of each tile in each circle loop that is created.
+Each tile then generates a random height and instantiates a randomised block starting at 0 and recursively repeating in the upwards direction until it reaches it's max height.
 A roof top piece is then instantiated at the max height of the tower.

-The information for the for loop was referenced from some of the code created on the Game Engines course and modified by me.
+The information for the for loop was referenced from some of the code created at the start of the Game Engines course and was then modified by myself.
 This is how the the towers are created in a for loop:

     for (int i = 0; i < num; i++)